coderefinery/handsonscicomp/source/hpc-kickstart.rst

 Special topics
 --------------

+These special topics can be used in whatever order suits you, if they are relevant to your interests.

-* Scientific computing workflows: different ways of actually using computing resources
+* Scientific computing workflows: different ways of actually using computing resources.
+Recommended to put the cluster into perspective with other types of needs.
   (`Video <https://www.youtube.com/watch?v=ExFbc5EikU0>`__,
   `Reading <https://scicomp.aalto.fi/training/scip/intro-linux-aalto-computing/>`__,
   `Q&A <>`__)
-* Currently available resources at CSC: The above material is mostly abut what you can find at one university on a cluster (though even bigger clusters use the same interface).
-This talks about other resources available at a national computing center.
+* Currently available resources at CSC, Finland: The above material is mostly abut what you can find at one university on a cluster (though even bigger clusters use the same interface).
+This talks about other resources available at a national computing center (other countries will be somewhat similar).
   (`Video <https://www.youtube.com/watch?v=BGcKD3oEoyw&list=PLZLVmS9rf3nPFw29oKUj6w1QdsTCECS1S&index=5>`__,
   `Reading <https://kannu.csc.fi/s/3K8q93XSwtSgHEa>`__,
   `Q&A <>`__)